Cold Turkey (1971 film): Plot

 The attention of the nation's leading newscasters at the time turns the small community's efforts into a matter of highly publicized failure or success.
 Soon the community is invaded by buxom "massage therapists," beer vendors, souvenir shops and more.
 Rev. Brooks appears on a Time magazine cover, which leads him to another epiphany: if he can save the town, he will be a hero.

 Merwin is told by Valiant's board members to undermine the town's efforts at all costs, doing whatever he must to get someone to smoke before the thirty days are up.

 With a few minutes left to midnight, Merwin pulls out all the stops to make sure that someone smokes.
 He fixes it so that the town clock chimes midnight before it is midnight and has helicopters dropping cigarettes into the anxious crowd.
 Dr. Proctor frantically and desperately leaps into the crowd trying to smoke a cigarette.
 Reverend Brooks goes into the crowd to find and stop him.
 Merwin has a cigarette lighter shaped like a gun and is trying to get to Dr. Proctor.
 Odie Turman, an elderly conservative lady, has a real gun and is lurking about in the crowd.
 A drunken Edgar Stopworth has just arrived in time for the midnight deadline.
 When Merwin, Reverend Brooks and Odie meet, they accidentally drop their lighter/guns on the ground.
 Merwin picks up what he think is the lighter and ends up shooting Dr. Proctor.
 Then Edgar walks up to Merwin, takes the gun away from him and mistakenly shoots him.
 Odie comes over, grabs the gun, and shoots Reverend Brooks.

 Ultimately Eagle Rock succeeds and wins the $25 million prize.
-To cash in on the publicity, The president of the United States arrives in a motorcade and makes an announcement that Eagle Rock will be the home of the new missile plant.
-As the film ends, it shows the huge smokestacks of the new plant spewing columns of black smoke into the air around Eagle Rock.
+To cash in on the publicity, the President of the United States - ostensibly, President Richard M. Nixon who arrives in his motorcade, and begins waving both hands over his head in Nixon's characteristic two-fingered peace sign.
+The TV cameras, on scene to film the townspeople on the verge of winning (or possibly losing) the $25 million prize, frantically pan back and forth in a hurried, vain effort to capture the President on film, suddenly point skyward, where the crowd is beckoned to look.
+Far above, a blimp slowly reveals an illuminated message "Eagle Rock: Future Home of the Mercury Missile Plant" much to the stunned, cheering delight of the crowd gathered on the town square.
+This is followed by a second, apparently well-intended message "With Love From Your President."
+As the film's closing music plays, a reprise of the opening music, "He Gives Us All His Love," by Randy Newman, a group of Eagle Rock teens is shown walking away in apparent disgust, the camera pans to an industrial parking lot, then rises slowly to reveal the smokestacks of the eventual new missile plant, on the outskirts of town, belching thick columns of black smoke, the apparent source of the now dingy, smoke-laden air that hovers over Eagle Rock, some years in the future.